himotoyoshi/carray/CONTRIBUTING.md

 `rake test` must report no failures.
 It is also the default task, so a bare `rake` does the same thing.

+It runs two separate bodies of tests, and only one of them is yours to add to:

+- `spec/Classes`, `spec/Features` and `spec/UnitTest` are written by hand.
+  A test for your fix goes here.
+Both rspec and test/unit are in use — follow whichever the neighbouring file uses.
+- `spec/spec_ai` is a large set of regression pins written alongside the 3.0 rewrite with AI tooling, which is what the name records.
+They pin behaviour rather than describe it, and many are named after development phases that mean nothing from outside.
+You are not expected to read them or to add to them.
+If one fails on your change, do not edit it to pass — say which one failed; either your change broke something the pin was guarding, or the pin was guarding an accident.

 Then, in the same pull request:

 - If you touched `ext/*.c`, check the matching `yard-stubs/*.rb`.
 Those